sameh-123/Algorithms-and-DS-in-javascript/README.md

 i assumed that the maximum size of the Hash Map to be 1000 entries , but it can be modified by updating the value of mod in the hash function , but be careful of collisions !

+# Knight Travails Problem
+this is an effecient solution for finding the shortest path for a knight to move from one cell in a chess board to another in javascript

+it does a graph representation for the board using adjacency matrix and used BFS to find the shortes path